Viive Aamisepp

-Viive Aamisepp (since 1969 Viive Käro; 21 April 1936 – 22 July 2023) was an Estonian actress.
+Viive Aamisepp (since 1969 Viive Käro; 21 April 1936 – 22 July 2023) was a renowned Estonian stage and film actress, best known for her long career at Rakvere Theatre and contributions to Estonian performing arts.

+Biography

-She was born in Haapsalu.
-From 1958 to 1961 she studied the English language at the University of Tartu.
+Viive Aamisepp was born on 21 April 1936 in Haapsalu.
+She graduated from Tallinna 2. secondary school in 1956 and later studied the English language at the University of Tartu from 1958 to 1961.
+During her university years, she participated in the Tombi-nimeline Rahvateater amateur theatre in Tallinn.

 From 1961 to 2009, she worked at Rakvere Theatre.
 Besides theatre roles, she also played in radio dramas.

 Aamisepp was married to actor Volli Käro.
 She died on 22 July 2023, at the age of 87.